Bangladeshis: Demographics

-The region of Bengal was settled by people of diverse origins, including Indo-Aryan, Dravidian, Tibeto-Burman and Austroasiatic ancestry, with the most ancient settlements traced back to 4000 YBP.
+The region of Bengal was settled by people of diverse origins, including Indo-Aryan, Dravidian, Tibeto-Burman and Austroasiatic ancestry, with the most ancient settlements traced back to 4000 BCE.

 Religious demographics

-Bangladesh has a population of 166,303,498 as per 2021, January official projections.
-As per as 2020 estimation research, around 13 million Bangladeshis lives abroad in the various foreign nation's.
-The estimated total population of all Bangladeshis including the ones who are living in their country and abroad is about 180 million as per 2020-21 estimation.
+Bangladesh has a 2024 population of 174 million according to United Nations projections.
+As per as 2020 estimation research, around 13 million Bangladeshis live abroad in various foreign nations.
+The estimated total population of all Bangladeshis including the ones who are living in their country and abroad is about 187 million as per 2020–21 estimation.

 Bengalis

-Approximately 98% of the Bangladeshi population are Bengalis.
+Approximately 99% of the Bangladeshis are Bengalis.
 East Bengal was a prosperous melting pot for centuries.
 It witnessed a synthesis of Islamic, North Indian and indigenous Bengali cultures.
 Today, Bengalis enjoy strong cultural homogeneity with a common standardized language and a variety of dialects.

 Over 91.04% of the population are Bengali Muslims (150.36 million) as of 2022.
 This makes Bangladesh the world's third largest Muslim majority country after Indonesia and Pakistan.
 Bengali Muslims also make up the world's second largest Muslim ethnic group after Arab Muslims.
 Most Bangladeshi Muslims are member of the Sunni branch of Islam.
 There are significant minorities of the Shia and Ahmadiya branches.
 Bengali Hindus are the largest minority of Bangladesh, with a population between 13.1 million constituting 7.95% as per 2022 Census.
 Bangladesh has the third largest Hindu population in the world after India and Nepal.
 There are an estimated 400,000 Bengali Christians and 500,000 Bengali Buddhists.

 The Bengali population is concentrated in Bengal delta, the coastal areas of Chittagong Division and the river valleys of Sylhet-Division.

 Non-Bengali Muslims

 An estimated 3 million Bangladeshi citizens are non-Bengali Muslim immigrants from different parts of South Asia.
 They include affluent sections of the country's merchant and business class, particularly Nizari Ismailism adherents.
 They also include former Stranded Pakistanis and their descendants.
 Bangladesh's non-Bengali Muslims are usually fluent in both Bengali and Hindustani.
-Also there are over 1 million Rohingya Muslim refugees living in Bangladesh who have came here during the period of (2016–17) crisis.
-On 28 September 2018, at the 73rd United Nations General Assembly, Bangladeshi Prime Minister Sheikh Hasina said there are 1.1-1.3 million Rohingya refugees now in Bangladesh.
+Also there are over 1 million Rohingya Muslim refugees living in Bangladesh who came here during the period of (2016–17) crisis.
+On 28 September 2018, at the 73rd United Nations General Assembly, Bangladeshi Prime Minister Sheikh Hasina said there are 1.1–1.3 million Rohingya refugees now settled in Bangladesh.